And his disciples asked him, saying, What might this parable be?

 We said last week that the Gesima Season is all about discovering the self-discipline that will help us to keep a more holy Lent.
-And part of that discovery involves a real effort at persevering in our pursuit of understanding what Jesus Christ teaches us.
+Part of that discovery involves a real effort at persevering in our pursuit of understanding what Jesus Christ teaches us.
 Last week we began our pursuit with Jesus’ Parable of the Laborers in the Vineyard.
 A parable presents us with a surface illustration or story that begs us to delve deeper into a spiritual and heavenly meaning.
 Archbishop Trench tells us that a parable always depicts a human habit, experience, or labor with which most men can identify.
 It is different from a fable in that it does not involves talkative donkeys or philosophical cats who aim to teach us some moral lesson about earthly life.
-It is unlike a myth also since myth never ends up disentangling truth from the story.
+It is unlike a myth since myth never ends up disentangling truth from the story.
 The myth is believed more as a sign of the union of the supernatural and natural rather than as the way from the one to the other.
-A parable, then, takes men seriously in his serious endeavors in order to make a spiritual point.
+A parable, then, takes man seriously in his spiritual pursuit from nature to the divine.
 It considers the spiritual purpose that lies hidden in earthly intentions and ends.
 In the case of the parables told by Jesus, He never uses illustrations that contradict the natural and human orders but offers them as earthly depictions of spiritual aspirations and ends.
 (Summarized from Notes on the Parables.
 R.C.Trench)

 Next, …some fell upon a rock; and as soon as it was sprung up, it withered away, because it lacked moisture.
 (Ibid, 6) Perhaps some of the Corinthians had hearts like gravely rock.
-Such people hear the Word of God with excitement and joy for a short time; it sounds so promising.
+For such people, the heard-Word of God with excitement and joy for a short time; it sounds so promising.
 They prematurely anticipate its benefits without counting the cost of growing it in the soul.
-They fall awaybecause they cannot work out [their] salvation….with fear and trembling.
+They fall away because they cannot work out [their] salvation….with fear and trembling.
 (Phil. ii.
 12) Salvation, they discover, is a parable of real life, full of pain and suffering, doubt and confusion, hard labor and effort.
 Like the sun scorching the blade that has no depth in the earth, these men’s hearts [are] failing them for fear, and for looking after those things which are coming on the earth….(St. Luke xxi.
 26)

 Next, And some fell among thorns; and the thorns sprang up with it, and choked it.
 (Ibid, 7) Perhaps some of the Corinthians honestly received God’s Word but choke and kill it with cares and concerns of this life that end up being more important to them.
 Here the heard-Word is growing for a season but only alongside inner anxiety and fear that kill the growth of the Word within.
 They are crushed, as the Gospel says, by the cares, and riches, and pleasures of this life.
 (St. Luke viii.
 14) As Archbishop Trench remarks, the old man is not dead in them; it may seem dead for a while…but unless mortified in earnest, will presently revive in all its strength anew.
 (Ibid, p.
 65) These thorns and briars may take the form of earthly happiness found or lost.
 In either case, they have neither been killed nor banished from the soil of the soul, and so the Word cannot grow.
 One or all of these kinds of hearing might explain what happened to St. Paul’s young flock and what can happen to us.

 Finally, today’s Parable concludes with, And other [seed] fell on good ground, and sprang up, and bare fruit an hundredfold.
 (Ibid, 8) The Parables are always about real life.
 In real life, seed can grow up effectually only in deep, dark soil that has been weeded and fertilized.
 So, in the soul, the seed of God’s Word can grow in our hearts only with much care, cultivation, and determined effort.
-Like Paul, we must expect both punishment from without and suffering from within if the Seed of God’s Word is to grow in our souls.
+Like Paul, we must expect both punishment from without and suffering from within if the heard-Word is to grow in our souls.
 Each and every one of us is subject to the temptations that threaten the hearing and growth of God’s Word in this morning’s Parable.
 With St. Paul we must proclaim, If I must needs glory, I will glory of the things which concern mine infirmities.
 (2 Cor. xi.
-30) For it is precisely in the admission that we are weak that Christ responds to us with the love that alone can grow His Word.
-God has made the soul; God speaks His Word into it in order to save us.
-If we begin to hear God’s Word, to clear and cultivate the soil of our souls with sorrow and repentance, to tend the seed with carefulness and devotion, and not superficially and carelessly, by God’s grace we shall bring forth fruit with patience.
-(St. Luke viii.
-15) Then you and I shall become a parable that reveals not only the truth of God’s Word but of its presence and expression in the lives we live.
-And, with Milton, we shall muse in hope,
+30)

 …What if earth